Statistics: 11 miles, ascent 1083′, descent 1694′.

 A picturesque trail began the descent towards our destination.

 One last, open stretch of terrain lay before us as we made our way to Bath.

-Once in Bath, we dropped our packs at this night’s B&B, the Brooks B&B, and then walked to Bath Abbey to complete the hike at the Cotswold Way’s official finish marker.
+Once in Bath, we dropped our packs at this night’s B&B, the Brooks B&B, and then walked to Bath Abbey to complete the hike.

-In two blocks after leaving the Brooks Guest House (in an ideal location for sightseeing) we came upon the impressive Royal Crescent, a “sweeping crescent of 30 individual Grade I Listed terrace houses” – over the years, many notable people have lived in these homes.
-Currently, a five star hotel is included with the private homes and a large museum.
+After leaving the Brooks Guest House, which is an ideal location for sightseeing, we soon came upon the impressive Royal Crescent, a “sweeping crescent of 30 individual Grade I Listed terrace houses,” Over the years, many notable people have lived in these homes and currently, a five star hotel is included among the private homes and a large museum.

-Once in front of the magnificent Bath Abbey, we could say that we had finished the beautiful and rewarding Cotswold Way.
+Finally, in front of the magnificent Bath Abbey, we stood on this trail’s official end marker and could – after a 14 day trek – say that we had finished the beautiful and rewarding Cotswold Way.